-What is Shiplap
+What Is A Shiplap Wall

-Shiplap is a wooden board, usually pine, which is most used for constructing rustic buildings.
-Traditional shiplap has a special groove cut into the top and bottom edges of the board, which allows the pieces to fit together snugly, forming a tight seal.
+Shiplap planks are wooden boards, usually pine, mostly used for constructing rustic buildings.
+Traditional shiplap has a special groove cut into the board’s top and bottom edges, allowing the pieces to fit together snugly, forming a tight seal.

-Installing shiplap boards inside the home horizontally, can help carry the eye around the room, making it feel larger.
+Installing horizontal shiplap boards inside the home can help carry the eye around the room, making it feel larger.
 When installed vertically, it can help make a room feel larger by emphasizing the height of a wall.

-What is the Difference Between Shiplap and Tongue and Groove
+What Is The Difference Between Shiplap And Tongue And Groove

-In general, shiplap boards have a groove cut where the boards rest on top of each other and overlap.
+In general, shiplap boards have a groove cut where the boards rest on each other and overlap.
 Tongue and groove boards join together and interlock.

 For our home, our personal preference is to use actual pine shiplap boards.

-Supplies Needed to Hang Shiplap on Mobile Home Walls
+Supplies Needed To Hang Shiplap On Mobile Home Walls

-16 ft pine tongue and groove boards (purchased here)
+- 16-foot pine tongue and groove boards

-2″ Galvanized Finish Nails
+- 2″ Galvanized Finish Nails

-Step 2: Measure the Wall
+Step 2: Measure the Wall and Cut Boards

 For this wall, we measured and knew we would need eleven boards cut the same size.
 This would cover the largest area from the floor to the top of the door frame of the first bedroom.

-My husband cut all eleven boards at the same time, so he did not have to continually stop, cut a board, nail a board and then measure and do it all over again.
+My husband cut all eleven boards simultaneously, so he did not have to continually stop, cut a board, nail a board, and then measure and do it all over again.

 Step 3: Paint the Boards

 When my husband started cutting the boards, I started applying a thin coat of my favorite paint color, Snowbound by Sherwin Williams, to the grooves of the boards.

-It is easiest to paint before the boards before attaching them to the wall.
-By the time Timothy has finished cutting the boards, the first board I painted is dry and ready to hang.
-There is also the possibility to paint the boards the day before.
+It is easiest to paint the shiplap boards before attaching them to the wall.
+By the time Timothy has finished cutting the boards, the first shiplap board I painted is dry and ready to hang.

-Step 4: Attaching Shiplap to the Mobile Home Walls
+Step 4: Attaching Shiplap To The Mobile Home Walls

-To attach shiplap to the walls, Timothy started by laying the first board on the floor.
+Timothy laid the first board on the floor to attach the shiplap to the walls.
 He then used a nail gun to attach the shiplap to the wall using 2″ galvanized finishing nails.

-Step 5: Measure Around Outlets, Windows and Door Frames
+Step 5: Measure Around Outlets, Windows, and Door Frames

 Step 6: Measure for Other Areas

-At the very end of the hallway on a small area of the wall, we already had shiplap boards, However, we did decide to remove them and use the tongue and groove boards, so the entire wall was the same kind of boards.
+At the very end of the hallway, on a small area of the wall, we already had shiplap boards, However, we did decide to remove them and use the tongue and groove boards, so the entire wall was the same kind of boards.

-DIY Video Tutorial | How to Hang Shiplap on Mobile Home Walls
+DIY Video Tutorial | How To Hang Shiplap On Mobile Home Walls